Catharina Ulrika Hjort af Ornäs: Death

 Catharina Ulrika finally died on 11 January 1837.
 Reportedly, her widower left her corpse lying in the room for a long time after her death, and by the time he decided to have it moved, it was partially eaten by rats.
 Unwilling to pay for a funeral despite his wealth, Hertzenhielm attempted to have her corpse transported away in secrecy at night.
 This was however discovered, which exposed the whole affair in public.

 Adrian Hertzenhielm was arrested and charged with the abuse and murder of his wife.
 Reportedly, he defended himself "with much boldness" during the interrogations.
-The case was given much attention in the contemporary Swedish press and became a case celebre of the time: "The horror, which had been exposed, was reported in all the papers of the kingdom and was for a long period the sole topic of conversation within all classes of society".
+The case was given much attention in the contemporary Swedish press and became a cause célèbre of the time: "The horror, which had been exposed, was reported in all the papers of the kingdom and was for a long period the sole topic of conversation within all classes of society".

 Adrian Hertzenhielm, however, being 83 years old at the time of his arrest, died of natural causes before he was scheduled to be tried, and was therefore never sentenced.

 Legacy

 The case was given attention in the press, magazines and songs for decades after 1837.
-In 1889, a serial novel was published in Major Hertzenhjelm eller Det hemska dådet på Ramsnäsholm (Major Hertzenhjelm or, The terrifying deed at Ramsnäsholm) by Tekla.
+In 1889, a serial novel titled Major Hertzenhjelm eller Det hemska dådet på Ramsnäsholm (Major Hertzenhjelm or, The terrifying deed at Ramsnäsholm) was published by Tekla.

 The manor house Ramsnäsholm was a target for sensationalist pilgrimages until it was torn down in 1968.
 In 2013, an Ornäs Birch was planted where Ramsnäsholm once was, in memory of Catharina Ulrika Hjort af Ornäs, with a warning always to speak out in protest against a wrongdoing, rather than just stand by and see it committed.